John Polkinghorne, KBE, FRS. He loves

 Matter vs. Antimatter (Matter wins.
 Barely.)

 First, Quarks combine to make the Hadrons, including protons and neutrons, in both matter and antimatter varieties.
 Conditions are just right for us to end up with several times more protons than neutrons.
 This is a good thing, because once the madness is done, we’ll end up with mostly hydrogen and a smidge of helium.
 That’s a great mix to create the stars that will make the elements needed for life chemistry (we’ll cover that in the next section).

 Unfortunately, at this moment, the madness isn’t done yet.
-Once the Cosmos cools a bit more, the matter and antimatter versions of the hadron particles suddenly spot one another and have a throw down hissy fit: they annihilate like mad.
+Once the Cosmos cools a bit more, the matter and antimatter versions of the hadron particles have a throw down hissy fit: they annihilate like mad.

 More time passes, more cooling … then, between 1 and 10 seconds after the Bang, the Leptons (including electrons) are created in both matter and antimatter flavors.
 These also annihilate each other like mad.

 (By the way, what followed this second annihilation is called the photon epoch.
 These photons eventually became the source of the cosmic background radiation, one of the strongest evidences for a big bang.)